cleeistaken/automation-mssql-linux/README.md

     vi terraform-mssql.tfvars
     ```

 3. Edit the **settings-mssql.yml** file.
 This file contains information about the MSSQL cluster to be created.
-The is the primary file used by Ansible.
+This is the primary file used by Ansible.
    * ***mssql_pid***
    * ***mssql_accept_eula***
    * ***mssql_pcs_cluster_vip_cidr***